 Wondering how to record a Zoom meeting without permission settings enabled in the app?

-In the past two years, Zoom has grown to become one of the most used applications by teachers, students, thanks to the fact that many schools have gone entirely online as a result of the Covid-19 pandemic.
+In the past two years, Zoom has grown to become one of the most used applications by teachers and students, thanks to the fact that many schools have gone entirely online as a result of the Covid-19 pandemic.
 But even outside of schools, people worldwide have made use of Zoom for meetings of all kinds – remote work meetings, community events, and even socially distanced relatives have made use of Zoom.

 And even still today in 2022, many organizations, groups, and jobs have stayed remote, continuing to regularly use Zoom as a tool for meetings and discussions.

 Zoom is undoubtedly a very valuable tool that millions of people around the world use on a daily basis; however, it isn’t perfect.

 One drawback of Zoom is the fact that only the meeting’s host– or anyone that the host gives specific permissions to– is allowed to record.

 This means that, if you happen to be a student and wish to rewatch your class lecture later that week, you won’t be able to record it unless your professor gives you permission in the application.
 Or if you’re an employee who wants to record a presentation or meeting so you can rewatch it and make sure you didn’t miss any pertinent information, you’d typically need the host’s permission granted inside the Zoom app to do so.

 In many cases, you may want to record your Zoom meeting and won’t be able to, unless you do so outside of the application.

 The good news is there are other ways you can record Zoom meetings even if you don’t have permissions enabled inside the app.